 When the pelvic floor muscles, the urethral sphincter, or both these structures have become damaged or weak and are unable to hold the urine in a dependable manner, stress incontinence may occur.
 Sometimes the male urethra and bladder move downward with the increase in abdominal pressure.

 In this case, there may be no urethral support, which can compress against it to keep it firmly closed.
 In some other patients, the urinary sphincter muscle may be inherently weak, which can obstruct the full closure, or cause the sphincter to open up when pressure is applied.

 Age is a factor in stress incontinence, but in the case of men, damage to the urinary sphincter following a pelvic fracture or a prostate surgery could be a major cause of this condition.
 Men with a lung condition that produces frequent coughing may also suffer from stress incontinence over time.

 Frequent urination in men and the urgency to urinate can interfere with social as well as professional life.
-Your frequent need to rush to the bathroom can be a source of embarrassment, emotional distress, and lead to poor quality of life.
+Your frequent need to rush to the bathroom can be a source of embarrassment, and emotional distress, and lead to poor quality of life.

 How Does Urge Incontinence Occur?

 Urge incontinence occurs when the detrusor (your bladder muscle) begins to contract and sends a signal to the brain that you need to urinate, even though the bladder is not yet full.
 This condition is also known as detrusor overactivity.

 Physical ailments, such as diabetes, brain damage, spinal damage, or neurological disease may contribute to an overactive bladder.
 This will prevent your body from stopping involuntary contractions of the bladder muscle.
 Sometimes irritants within your bladder, such as the ones caused due to an infection, may also cause involuntary contractions in your bladder muscle.